mhmirza/ABTesting/README.md

 # Key Learnings

 From the course, A/B Testing Design & Implementation, I garnered an understanding of causality and the appropriate language to ask and answer causal questions.
-In addition to the theoretical knowledge, I learnt how the intuition is developed for implementation using fundamental tools required to measure causal effects.
+In addition to the theoretical knowledge, I learnt how the intuition is developed for implementation of fundamental tools required to measure causal effects.
 The following concepts have been covered in the assignments below: _Randomized Control Experiments; Time and Individual Fixed Effects; Instrumental Variables; Natural Experiments; Differences in Differences; Propensity Score Matching; Compliance in Experiments; Heterogeneous Effects; Interference in Networked Experiments._

 # Portfolio